Qodestackr/benchline/README.md

 * **Enterprise Security First:** Built with hardware-isolated MicroVM environments.
 Proprietary pricing models, claims histories, and policyholder PII never leave the tenant, giving legacy Chief Risk Officers the security guarantees required for adoption.

 BenchLine gives legacy carriers the speed of a fintech startup and gives digital-first MGAs the actuarial rigor of a hundred-year-old insurer.

+BANTER: 😂 Nine-to-twelve-month product launches are a real pain, but buyers are insurers who buy slowly, need regulators (IRA, NAICOM, CIMA) to bless outputs, and want actuaries to sign off anyway.
+Three regulators, three data sets nobody has cleanly, and a sales cycle longer than your runway.
+Parked, with love.
+Revisit when you have a paying customer and an actuary friend.